American Dervish: Plot summary

-Hayat Shah, a young Pakistani American, lives in a boring suburb of Milwaukee with his unhappily married parents who are secular Muslims.
+Hayat Shah, a young Pakistani American, lives in a suburb of Milwaukee with his unhappily married parents who are secular Muslims.
 His mother's best friend Mina and her son Imran come from Pakistan to stay with the family, escaping her ex-husband who threatens to take away Imran.
 Mina brightens the lives of the Shah family, becoming especially close with Hayat, telling him Sufi stories and teaching him the Quran.
 Hayat becomes obsessed with being a hafiz (someone who can recite the entire Quran from memory) after Mina tells him that the parents of hafiz are guaranteed a place in Paradise.
 Meanwhile, she meets Dr. Shah's best friend Nathan and falls in love with him.
 Nathan, who is Jewish, explores Islam and even expresses an interest in converting.
 Dr. Shah is an atheist and warns his best friend not to convert as he believes the local imam is only interested in money.
 When Hayat, Nathan and Dr. Shah go to the mosque to see the imam about Nathan converting, he preaches an anti-Semitic khutbah, devastating Nathan.
 Hayat is jealous when he realizes that Nathan and Mina are still planning on marrying.
 He sends a telegram to her ex-husband, revealing that Mina is marrying Nathan.
 Mina's family threatens to disown her if she marries him and Nathan moves away to Boston.

 Dr. Shah angrily forbids his son to read the Quran and burns Hayat's copy, although he secretly reads it at school in his effort to become a hafiz.
 Against the Shahs' objections, Mina decides to marry Sunil, a divorced Pakistani man from Kansas.
 During her wedding, Hayat discovers from Farhaz that true hafiz recite the Quran in Arabic while he has only been learning it in English.
 As a result, Hayat gives up on the Quran for many years.
 After her marriage Mina realizes that her new husband is controlling and abusive; he forces her to move back to Kansas with him.

-8 years later when Mina is dying of cancer Hayat finally confesses to her that he sent the telegram.
-She forgives him and after she dies he sees Nathan and learns that the couple had been secretly keeping in contact.
+Eight years later when Mina is dying of cancer, Hayat finally confesses to her that he sent the telegram.
+She forgives him.
+After she dies, he sees Nathan and learns that the couple had been secretly keeping in contact.